 Master of Science in Biology

-To enroll in the Master of Science program, students must receive research guidance from a professor in the department and be approved by the head of the Biology Department and the dean of the College of Graduate Studies.
+To enroll in the Master of Science program, students must receive research guidance from a professor in the department and be approved by the head of the Biology Department and the dean of the College of Graduate Studies and Research.

 The thesis option is offered for students preparing for further graduate work in biology.
 For thesis admission, a student must select a research topic and be approved by the biology graduate faculty member who represents this discipline.